johndevs/gradle-vaadin-plugin/README.md

     apply from: 'http://plugins.jasoft.fi/vaadin.plugin?version=x.x.x'

-If you are behind a proxy and cannot use the plugin url directly you then you can download the plugin jar from http://vaadin.com/addon/vaadin-plugin-for-gradle and include it in your build.gradle like so:
+If you are behind a proxy and cannot use the plugin url directly you then you can download the latest plugin jar from [here](https://bintray.com/johndevs/maven/gradle-vaadin-plugin/_latestVersion) and include it in your build.gradle like so:
 ```
 apply plugin: 'vaadin'